Apollo 9: First through fifth days (March 3–7)

+The interior of Gumdrop.
+View is "up" from the CMP's couch (headrest visible on the picture's bottom), the CM's main control panel is on the top of the picture (viewed "upside down".)

 The approach and rendezvous were conducted as near as possible to what was planned for the lunar missions.
 To demonstrate that rendezvous could be performed by either craft, Spider was the active party during the maneuver.
 McDivitt brought Spider close to Gumdrop, then maneuvered the LM to show each side to Scott, allowing him to inspect for any damage.
 Then, McDivitt docked the craft.
 Due to glare from the Sun, he had trouble doing this and Scott guided him in.
 During the later missions, the job of docking the two spacecraft in lunar orbit would fall to the command module pilot.
 After McDivitt and Schweickart returned to Gumdrop, Spider was jettisoned, its engine fired remotely to fuel depletion by Mission Control as part of further testing of the engine, simulating an ascent stage's climb from the lunar surface.
 This raised Spider to an orbit with apogee of over 3700 nmi.
 The only major lunar module system not fully tested was the landing radar, as this could not be done in Earth orbit.